RANCH MUSINGS: When the pressure is off, what is there to muse about on the ranch? - BC Local News

 If you are a marginal or submarginal ranch or farm business, you can at least tease out the lessons of the operation.

-There is a big “but” here, which was also the message to the students: run the numbers of your cost of production because you will be challenged to “invest” wisely.
-Do you electrify your winter waterers or do you use “flow through” gravity troughs, or even use ground heat and let the animal pump their own water with a nose pump?
+There is a big “but” here which was also the message to the students: run the numbers of your cost of production because you will be challenged to “invest” wisely.
+Do you electrify your winter waterers or do you use “flow through” gravity troughs, or even use ground heat and let the animal pump their own waster with a nose pump?

 Know what the best return is for every dollar you spend.
 It is easy if you have outside income to just buy a few more steel fence panels or buy a fancy new tractor.
-I see a lot of 10-acre lots (which might support one horse) with two new tractors parked in the barnyard.
-This is retirement money spent with no return.
+I see a lot of 10 acre lots (which might support one horse) with two new tractors parked in the barnyard.
+This is retirement mad money spent with no return.

 These financial lessons must be presented to the up-coming generations.